Antilamer1709/microservices-article/README.md

 1. single_module - Simple app with single module
 2. maven_core_module - two maven modules (parent + core).
 Core is the same as single_module but with a new parent
-3. multi_modules - the core module has been split into inventory and orders modules
-4. maven-layered-modules - inventory and orders modules are indpependent apps with layered infrastructure
+3. multi_modules - the core module has been split into inventory and orders modules 3.1.
+(Optional) maven-layered-modules - inventory and orders modules are indpependent apps with layered infrastructure 3.2.
+(Optional) maven-layered-modules-with-jpa - added jpa and h2 database